 The taste is similar to that of black licorice.
 Star Ansie is one of the most common ingredients in curry.
 While in Thailand, I ate so much Massaman curry.
 I am excited to make it at home.
 Although I must admit, I have had my fill of curries for a while.
 If you are not a fan of spicy food, might I suggest giving this Cinnamon Star Anise Green Tea recipe a try?
 Pro Tip: add extra honey.

 Turmeric contains a powerful antioxidant and anti-inflammatory called curcumin that is used to fight the flu and prevent it.
 A typical teaspoon of ground turmeric contains 200 milligrams of curcumins.
 500 to 1,000 milligrams of curcumins are recommended daily to get the benefits of their anti-inflammatory properties.
 Although it is seen in grocery stores as yellow/orange powder, it grows as a root and thrives in warmer climates.
 With a little extra work and the power of a Growing Dome greenhouse, the rhizomes can be nurtured in USDA zones lower than 7.
-Turmeric is used in all sorts of recipes such as curries, meat dishes, and my personal favorite Golden Milk Tumeric Tea.
+Turmeric is used in all sorts of recipes such as curries, meat dishes, and my personal favorite Golden Milk Turmeric Tea.
 If you feel a cold coming on, this recipe is critical.
 It can be made as many as five days in advance.

-Similar to turmeric in many ways, ginger also grows as root in warmer climates but can be easily cultivated in various zones.
+Similar to turmeric in many ways, ginger also grows as a root in warmer climates but can be easily cultivated in various zones.
 Ginger contains gingerol; not only does gingerol give the root its pungent smell, but it is also an anti-inflammatory.
 Hence its ability to calm an upset stomach, loosen up congestion due to a cold and reduce nausea.
 I’m sure it’s not a surprise to see it on this list.
 I’m a big ginger fan.
 I drink it in kombuchas, eat it on chicken, and have a million tea recipes that revolve around it.
 Lemon ginger tea tops them all!
-When my throat is bothering me, I drink it warm but, I enjoy it on the daily cold even when it’s freezing outside.
+When my throat is bothering me, I drink it warm but I enjoy it even when it’s freezing outside.

 I am frequently described as the person who puts garlic on everything.
 I found myself saying, “I wish this curry had garlic in it” more often than not while I was on vacation.
 A fun fact that you probably didn’t know is that in order for the cold-fighting compound, alliin, found in garlic to do its job, it has to be converted to allicin by getting crushed, chewed or sliced.
 Garlic might be the only plant on this list that can be grown in colder climates outdoors.
 Although there are many recipes for garlic teas on the internet, I have never tried one, nor do I intend to.
 Instead, I will stick with my weekly consumption of roasted garlic.